 Join our Portwenn tours from London and visit one of Cornwall’s most idyllic destinations.
-Travel in a small-group on a comfortable minibus, in the company of our knowledgable driver-guide.
-Explore the best of Cornwall and spend time in Portwenn, enjoying beautiful coastline and exploring the highlights of the village…
+Travel in a small-group on a comfortable minibus, in the company of a friendly driver-guide.
+Explore Cornwall & spend time in Portwenn; a quiet fishing village with stunning scenery and many stories to tell…

-Wander down narrow alleys and see a village with over 800 years of history.
+Wander through a traditional fishing village with over 800 years of history.

 Portwenn is located on Cornwall’s breath-taking North Atlantic coast.

-The home of Portwenn’s most well-known resident, there just in case you need it!
+The home of Portwenn’s most famous resident, there just in case you need it!

-In September 2004, Dr Martin Ellingham moved to Portwenn.
+In September 2004, Dr Martin Ellingham moved to the village of Portwenn, north Cornwall.
 Having become a successful vascular surgeon at Imperial College London, he unfortunately developed a phobia of blood.
-So, he decided to relocate and moved to Portwenn in Cornwall, where he’d spent childhood holidays with his Aunt Joan, at her farm just outside the village.
+So, he decided to relocate and moved to Portwenn, where he’d spent childhood holidays with his Aunt Joan, at her farm just outside the village.
 He took the position of village GP, but initially his relationship with Portwenn residents was tense.
 His blunt and emotionless personality caused friction, and the locals annoyed their new doctor by referring to him as ‘Doc Martin’.

 Another key figure in the village is the policeman, which was PC Mark Mylow, until he was replaced by PC Joe Penhale in 2007.
 PC Penhale is known for being somewhat simple-minded, but he has a good heart.
 Word of warning; look out for Bert Large, who now runs the Crab & Lobster pub with his son Al. Bert normally has a scheme on the go, although thankfully his son is usually around to save the day.
 Happily, Al Large recently married local-girl Morwenna, who is also Doc Martin’s receptionist.
 The latest news is that Louisa is expecting a second child, but now Doc Martin’s career is in jeopardy.